 - Boiler returned to Alamosa unfinished where it resided at time of PLA/NCRy purchase

 - Locomotive purchased in pieces by NCRy/PLA in early 2020.

 - Frame/Running gear/Tender/Cab relocated to NCRy Brightside yard in 2020.

 - Boiler relocated to Stockton Locomotive Works in Antonito, CO in 2020 for continued rebuild under contract with NCRy.

 Information used with permission courtesy of Don Strack’s Utahrails.net website.

-The Pacific Locomotive Association (PLA) is proud to announce that we have purchased and are returning a native Bay Area steam locomotive, the Southern Pacific #1744 to be rebuilt for operation on the Niles Canyon Railway.
+The Pacific Locomotive Association (PLA) was proud to have been able to purchase native Bay Area steam locomotive, the Southern Pacific #1744, in early 2020 and return it to our Niles Canyon Railway to be rebuilt over five or more years to eventual operation on our railroad.
 The 2-6-0 Mogul built by Baldwin in 1901 operated for many years out of Oakland on the SP Western Division and in California’s Central Valley where the Moguls were fondly called “Valley Mallets” by their crews.
 The locomotive was made famous in later years by operating on several of the last steam railfan excursions on the Southern Pacific.
 After many years of operating around the United States, the #1744 is returning home to once again operate through Niles Canyon on the last leg of the transcontinental railroad.